michael-milette/moodle-filter_filtercodes/README.md

 ### Content

+* {filtercodes_...} : Use your own custom FilterCodes tags in the filter's settings.
+This is sometimes referred to as global blocks.
+An example of this might be if you wanted to define a standardized copyright or other text, email address, website URL, phone number, name, link, support information and more.
+Define and centrally manage up to 20 global block tags.
 * {note}content{/note} : Enables you to include a note which will not be displayed.
 * {help}content{/help} : Enables you to create popup help icons just like Moodle does.
 * {info}content{/info} : Enables you to create popup help icons just like the popup Help icons but with an "i" information icon.